 Even when bathing took place, the soaps used weren’t the most effective.
 Hard soaps — made from olive oil, sodium carbonate, lime and a mixture of herbs and flowers — were introduced in the 12th century, but were considered a luxury item.
 Soft soaps were brought in during the early Middle Ages, and these were made from a mixture of mutton fat, wood ash and flower oils.
 Neither worked as well as modern soaps, especially when only applied once a month or less.

 As you might expect, the idea of deodorant was still a long way off (the first patent was filed in 1888), making body odor the standard before indoor plumbing.
 Even amongst the aristocracy, smelling good was a rarity — King Louis XIV of France, who it is believed only took two baths in his entire life, was described by one Russian ambassador as “stinking like a wild animal.”
 Some tried to cover this smell with perfume, but since most people couldn’t afford it, it became customary to wear small bouquets of flowers or herbs pinned to the lapel when in public, the idea being to inhale deeply to block out the unwashed-body smell of everyone nearby.
-Known as nosegays — literally, something to make your nose gay (that is, happy) — they were the pine-scented car freshener of the pre-industrial world.
+Known as nosegays — literally, something to make your nose gay (i.e., happy) — they were the pine-scented car freshener of the pre-industrial world.